Shirley Temple: 1935–1937

-In the contract they signed in July 1934, Temple's parents agreed to four films a year (rather than the three they wished).
-A succession of films followed: Now and Forever starring Gary Cooper and Carole Lombard (Temple was billed third with her name above the title beneath Cooper's and Lombard's), The Little Colonel, Our Little Girl, Curly Top (with the signature song "Animal Crackers in My Soup"), and The Littlest Rebel in 1935.
-Curly Top was Temple's last film before the merger between 20th Century Pictures, Inc. and the Fox Film Corporation.
-Both Curly Top and The Littlest Rebel were named to Variety's list of top box office draws for 1935.
-In 1936, Captain January, Poor Little Rich Girl, Dimples, and Stowaway were released.
+Temple's quota of films in each calendar year was increased from three to four in the contract that her parents signed in July 1934.
+Now and Forever starring Gary Cooper and Carole Lombard (with Temple billed third with her name above the title beneath Cooper's and Lombard's), The Little Colonel, Our Little Girl, Curly Top (with the signature song "Animal Crackers in My Soup") and The Littlest Rebel were released after the contract was signed.
+Curly Top was Temple's last film before the merger between 20th Century Pictures and the Fox Film Corporation.